Ciensprog/khur/README.md

 # Khur

-An Open-Source Js/Ts runner application
+An Open-Source Js/Ts runner application and Markdown previewer